Hamna902/Sweet-Crush-Game/readme.md

 3- Match 5 candies to create a color bomb (🌟) or a wrapped candy (🎁) for larger effects.

-- Win a level by reaching the goal score within the move limit (increases with levels, e.g., 21 moves for Level 1, 23 for Level 2).
+- Win a level by reaching the goal score within the move limit.
 - After winning, press "OK" to start the next level with a higher goal and more moves.
 - Sound effects enhance the experience: matches, special candy activations, level wins, and losses.